intel/llvm/sycl/test-e2e/README.md

 ## Marking tests as expected to fail

-Every test should be written in a way that it is either passes, or it is skipped (in case it is not compatible with an environment it was launched in).
+Every test should be written in a way that it is either passed, or it is skipped (in case it is not compatible with an environment it was launched in).

-If for any reason you find yourself in need to temporary mark test as expected to fail under certain conditions, you need to submin issue to the repo to analyze that failure and make test passed or skipped.
+If for any reason you find yourself in need to temporary mark test as expected to fail under certain conditions, you need to submit an issue to the repo to analyze that failure and make test passed or skipped.

 Once the issue is created, you can update the test by adding `XFAIL` and